 The basic idea is very simple, the player in one team throws the jack (a small white ball) down the green and this is centered so that it lies in the middle of the rink (the section of the green that you are playing on).

 Teams: Bowls can be played either one against one, or in teams of pairs, triples or fours.
-When playing individually or in pairs each player typically gets fours bowls, in triples they get three, and in fours they get two bowls each.
+When playing individually or in pairs each player typically uses fours bowls, in triples they play with three, and in fours only two each.

 Tactics: As you become more experienced, you can learn the tactics played in a game of bowls.
-Players can play a ‘draw’ shot (to roll up to the jack) or a ‘drive’ (to knock opponent’s bowls out of the way).
-Sometimes you may want to play a ‘blocker’ in order to prevent your opponent from getting close to the jack or using a drive to knock your bowl out of the way.
+Players can play a ‘draw’ shot (to roll up to the jack) or a ‘chap-and lie’ (to knock opponent’s bowl away from the jack and take its place).
+Sometimes you may want to play a ‘blocker’ in order to prevent your opponent from getting close to the jack or use ‘drive’ to knock their bowl out of the way, or you can play a long bowl to catch the jack if the opposition hits it back to you.

 Come along to one of our social games or arrange a coaching session to find out more.